Quick Take

 Where To Find Them

-The native land of the Egyptian Goose, where it constructs the majority of its nests, is primarily Egypt, while it is also frequently spotted in southern regions of Israel.
+The native land of the Egyptian Goose, where it constructs the majority of its nests, is primarily Egypt, while it is also frequently spotted in the southern regions of Israel.

 The most common place to see the Egyptian Goose is in its native Egypt, where the species has the most nests, as well as in southern Israel.
-Although native to the Nile River area, these birds also have populations coming from escaped pets as far away as South Africa, the United Kingdom, and the states of Florida, California, and Texas in the United States.
+Although native to the Nile River area, these birds also have populations coming from escaped pets as far away as the United Kingdom, and the states of Florida, California, and Texas in the United States.

-These birds spend most of their time swimming in their habitat but will roost in trees or forage for food inshore areas.
+These birds spend most of their time swimming in their habitat, but will roost in trees or forage for food in shore areas.
 These birds will stay in the area unless drought conditions force them out, so you can usually find them all year long.

 Evolution and Origins